TissueImageAnalytics/tiatoolbox/README.md

 2. Click on a filename with suffix `.ipynb` and the notebook will open in your browser.
 3. Click on one of the two blue checkboxes in your browser window labelled either **Open in Colab** or **Open in Kaggle**: [colab](https://colab.research.google.com/notebooks/intro.ipynb#) and [kaggle](https://www.kaggle.com/) are websites providing free-of-charge platforms for running jupyter notebooks.
 4. Operate the notebook in your browser, editing, inserting or deleting cells as desired.
-5. Changes last no longer than your colab or kaggle session.
+5. Changes you make to the notebook will last no longer than your colab or kaggle session.

 ## Install Python package

-Section _**(still to be written)**_ for readers wanting to use our programs, rather than extend them, or develop new ones.
-Possible list of programs and what they do.
-How to download with `pip` or `conda`.
-Download from Github or from PyPI or from elsewhere?
+If you wish to use our programs, without developing them further, run the command<br/>
+`pip install tiatoolbox`<br/>
+To understand better how the programs work, study the jupyter notebooks referred to under the heading **Examples Taster**.
+For more information, you may also run<br/>
+`program_name --help`<br/>

 ## Prepare for development

-Prepare a computer as a convenient platform for further development of the Python package `tiatoolbox` and related programs.
+Prepare a computer as a convenient platform for further development of the Python package `tiatoolbox` and related programs as follows.
 1. Open a `bash` terminal window<br/>
 `cd <future-home-of-tiatoolbox>` <br/>
 2. Download a complete copy of the `tiatoolbox`.<br/>`conda clone https://github.com/TIA-Lab/tiatoolbox.git`<br/>